TUW-GEO/pytesmo/docs/introduction.rst

 Prerequisites
 --------------

-In order to enjoy all pytesmo features python version 2.7.5 with the following packages has to be installed
+In order to enjoy all pytesmo features, python version 2.7.5 with the following packages has to be installed

 * numpy >= 1.7.0 http://www.numpy.org/
 * pandas >= 0.11.0 http://pandas.pydata.org/